groovy-tutorial/groovy-tutorial/book/parts/05_Exceptions/05_Throw.md

 ```

 Upon having the exception thrown at me I could use the `getCause()` method to determine if there was an underlying cause.

+# Creating Your Own Exception

+Whilst you can write your own Exceptions (they're just objects after all), you should look to the pre-packaged ones and see if they meet your needs.
+Alternatively, consider if you can write a subclass that provides refinement to an existing exception rather than just extending `Exception`.